Code-Institute-Submissions/Milestone-Project-181/README.md

 After changing this, the site layout on a PC now looked like the layout that was on the smartphone and tablet.

+On the Contact form page of the website, the name and email fields are required and must be filled before clicking the submit button.

+At the moment, once a user clicks on the Submit button,nothing happens.

+In the future i plan to build the form so that messages will be sent to my email.
 ## Deployment:

 This website is hosted through GitHub Pages and any changes made to the website are shown almost immediately after pushing to GitHub.